top of page

 In Texas law, the word "custody" is not used in any legal documents.
 In Texas the term used is conservatorship.
 "Child Custody" doesn't have a singular definition even when dealing with a joint conservatorship the parameters can vary.
 It is very unusual for one parent to be granted authority to keep the children from the other parent without any visitation rights.
 However, in making any determination of parental rights to a child, the court will consider what is in the child's best interests.

-Is Alimony or Spousal Maintenance provided for in Texas law?
+Is alimony or spousal maintenance provided for in Texas law?

 What is typically considered as alimony is referred to as spousal maintenance in the Texas Family Code.
 Yes, spousal maintenance is available under Texas law.
 However, a spouse must meet the requirements under the Texas Family Code before a Court may grant spousal maintenance.
 Additionally, courts will consider all relevant factors before granting an award of spousal maintenance.

-Is property divided equally, 50/50 in a Texas divorce?
+How is property divided during a divorce?

 bottom of page